w3f-grants-archive/ocw-ebics/INSTRUCTIONS.md

 - First and foremost, every user that wants to connect their bank account to FiatRamps, needs to call `map_iban_account` extrinsic
 - Once on-chain account is mapped to off-chain bank account, user can perform following actions:
-  - Burn funds, aka withdraw from bank account
+  - Burn funds, i.e withdraw from bank account
-  - Burn funds to IBAN, i.e transfer funds to another IBAN account
+  - Transfer funds to IBAN, i.e transfer funds to another IBAN account
-  - Burn funds to account, i.e transfer funds to another account on-chain
+  - Transfer funds to account, i.e transfer funds to another account on-chain

 In order to move funds from their bank account, EBICS users call `/unpeg` API call providing neccessary recipient details.

-Our pallet exposes three extrinsics that can be used to transfer or withdraw funds from the bank account that supports EBICS standard.
-The following extrinsics are available:
+Our pallet exposes a single extrinsic that can be used to transfer or withdraw funds from the bank account that supports EBICS standard.
+This extrinsic is called `transfer` and it has following parameters:

-- `burn` - used for simply withdrawing money from the bank account
-- `transferToAddress` - transfers funds to a given address.
-This will extract IBAN that is mapped to the address from the pallet storage and makes `unpeg` request to the NEXUS API.
-- `transferToIban` - Simply transfers funds to the given IBAN.
-This also makes `unpeg` request to the NEXUS API.
+- `amount` - specifies the amount of funds to be transferred
+- `dest` - a custom enum that specifies the destination of the transfer.
+It can be either `Address` or `Iban` or `Withdraw`.
+If `Address` is chosen, then `dest` field should contain an on-chain account address.
+If `Iban` is chosen, then `dest` field should contain an IBAN number. `Withdraw` does not require any additional parameters.

 It is important to note that transferring or withdrawing is not a synchronous process.
 This is because finality of transactions in EBICS standard is not instant.
 To handle this issue, our pallet also serves as escrow.